Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH

 As part of a project consortium - consisting of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), The Energy and Resources Institute (TERI) and the Confederation of Indian Industry (CII) - adelphi is responsible for a number of different tasks.
 In the first phase of the EU-REI project (January 2017 - December 2020), adelphi was responsible for preparing studies on resource efficiency in the building and construction sector, as well as Extended Producer Responsibility (EPR) in the area of electronics and (plasitc) packaging waste.
 Other studies analyzed the applicability of European e-waste recycling standards (CENELEC) to the Indian context, investigated the effectiveness of India's e-waste awareness program for proper e-waste collection and recycling (greene.gov.in/), and identified potential synergies between circular economy strategies at the Indian and European levels.
 In addition, adelphi developed a toolkit for capacity development on circular economy and resource efficiency and conducted introductory trainings with Indian partner organizations.
 Before the outbreak of the Corona pandemic, adelphi further supported the Indian government by organizing study tours and workshops to Europe.

-In the second phase of the EU-REI project (January 2021 - December 2023), these activities will be continued.
-Among other things, adelphi plans to prepare further sector studies on resource efficiency (textile industry, agriculture and agribusiness), to implement further trainings using the toolbox in online format and to initiate an innovation lab to pilot measures in the field of resource efficiency and circular economy.
+In the second phase of the EU-REI project (January 2021 - December 2023), these activities have been continued.
+Among other things, adelphi planned to prepare further sector studies on resource efficiency (textile industry, agriculture and agribusiness), to implement further trainings using the toolbox in online format and to initiate an innovation lab to pilot measures in the field of resource efficiency and circular economy.